domingi/domingi/README.md

 In the course of my work, I was in constant communication with developers, supervised the production of sites, translated customer requirements into tasks.
 I wanted to become a developer myself.
 As a result, I chose the direction and now I am studying as a Frontend developer at Hexlet.

 During my studies, I completed the following projects:
+- [RSS Aggregator](https://github.com/domingi/rss-aggregator) - a service for aggregating RSS feeds.
+Add an unlimited number of RSS feeds, updates them itself and adds new entries to the general feed;
 - [Difference Calculator](https://github.com/domingi/frontend-project-46) - CLI utility that determines the difference between two data structures with the possibility of three types of output to the console;
 - [Mind Games](https://github.com/domingi/frontend-project-44) - a set of five console games, built on the principle of popular mobile applications for pumping the brain.